The power of maps

 Maps provide windows to information

-You can use maps to explore and discover almost any place.
+You can use maps to explore and discover the world.

-- Open the Geography Treasure Hunt (World Heritage Sites) website.
+- Open the Treasure Hunt: World Heritage Sites website.

 When you get close enough, a pin and label appear.

 Angkor Wat is a temple complex in Cambodia, built in the twelfth century.